December 6

 Reflection

 Saint Nicholas of Myra lived for God in a life filled with love.
-If people were in need, you helped them, giving hope and strength to all you encountered.
-You never paused for a minute to wonder what you should receive in return for your help.
-You only thought about what you could give to those who needed your help.
-Saint Nicholas you showed your gratitude for God’s gifts by giving to others.
+If people were in need, he helped them, giving hope and strength to all you encountered.
+He never paused for a minute to wonder what he should receive in return for his help.
+He only thought about what he could give to those who needed his help.
+Saint Nicholas showed his gratitude for God’s gifts by giving to others.

 What gifts of gratitude can you share with those in need at Christmas and every day of the year?